odsod/language-based-security-report/report.md

 this type safety have affected the vulnerability in question?

-The benefit of explicit typing In Ruby, serialization and deserialization can very conveniently be done using YAML, it is even so convenient that YAML::load can produce an arbitrary object from a string.
-The type of the object is described in the YAML markup contents and need not be known inside the deserializing code.
+The benefit of explicit typing In Ruby, serialization and deserialization can very conveniently be done using `YAML`, it is even so convenient that `YAML::load` can produce an arbitrary object from a string.
+The type of the object is described in the `YAML` markup contents and need not be known inside the deserializing code.

     # The deserialized type can be implicit